jilek/Cryptocurrencies/README.md

 Using our knowledge of how to apply the Principal Component Analysis (PCA) algorithm, we reduced the dimensions of the X DataFrame to three principal components and placed these dimensions in a new DataFrame called pcs_df.

+Steps:
+11. Using PCA to reduce dimension to three principal components.
+See Figure A10.
+12. Create a DataFrame with the three principal components.
+See Figure A11.

+The pcs_df, which is the result of Principal component Analysis, is shown in Figure 2 (and A11), and is the checkpoint for Deliverable 2.

 Figure 2 - The result of Principal Component Analysis (PCA) - pcs_df - showing the 3 principal components

 ![pcs_df.png](Images/pcs_df.png)